Ashik: Ashik stories (dastan)

 İlhan Başgöz was the first to introduce the word hikaye into the academic literature to describe ashik stories.
 According to Başgöz, hikaye cannot properly be included in any of the folk narrative classification systems presently used by Western scholars.
 Though prose narrative is dominant in a hikaye, it also includes several folk songs.
-These songs, which represent the major part of Turkish folk music repertory, may number more than one hundred in a single hekaye, each having three, five or more stanzas.
+These songs, which represent the major part of Turkish folk music repertory, may number more than one hundred in a single hikaye, each having three, five or more stanzas.

 As the art of ashik is based on oral tradition, the number of ashik stories can be as many as the ashiks themselves.
-Throughout the centuries of this tradition, many interesting stories and epics have thrived, and some have survived to our times.
-The main themes of the most ashik stories are worldly love or epics of wars and battles or both.
+Throughout the centuries of this tradition, many stories and epics have thrived, and some have survived to our times.
+The main themes of most ashik stories are worldly love or epics of wars and battles.